-Qualitative data consisting of:

-- Observations and field notes taken at AFC events - Interview and focus group transcriptions
+Qualitative data consisting of observations and field notes taken at AFC events and interview and focus group transcriptions will be conducted by the research team based at the University of Nottingham with members of the location research assistants.
 This data will undergo a two-stage analysis, initially using an inductive thematic analysis to pull out key themes.
 These themes will then undergo a second analysis by positioning them within the NPT constructs.
 This two-stage analysis process is supported by other NPT research (15,16)).
 Data will be stored and managed using QSR NVIVO 12 software.
 The coding of qualitative data will be completed by the research team and supported by a PPI member who has received training in the task.
 Themes from AFC events will be analysed concomitantly as soon after each event as is practicable.